davidsichinava/appliedr/m4/meeting_4.md

 ========================================================
 * In 1992, New Jersey decided to raise minimum wage from $4.25 to $5.05
 * Classic economic theory predicts that these circumstances reduce full-time employment as employers have less incentive to have full-time employers and pay them more.
+* Eventually, David Card went to win Nobel prize in economics in 2021, essentially for developing the method described in here...

 Card & Krueger (1994): Challenges
 ========================================================